marianarainha/codacademy-cheat-sheet-challange/README.md

-# Codacadmy - Build your Own Cheatsheet Challenge Project (HTML, CSS)
+# Codecadmy - Build your Own Cheatsheet Challenge Project (HTML, CSS)

-This is a solution to the [Cheatsheet Challenge Project on Codacademy](https://www.codecademy.com/).
+This is a solution to the [Cheatsheet Challenge Project on Codecademy](https://www.codecademy.com/).

 ## The challenge